 As trial counsel, Simon has conducted cross-examinations of fact witnesses and expert witnesses in the fields of medicine, history, and product design.
 He has argued jury instructions and significant motions to the court, including motions for summary judgment and directed verdict.
 Simon is also involved in the preparation of cases for trial: he takes and defends fact and expert depositions, consults with and prepares expert witnesses, drafts pretrial and post-trial motions, and assists with the workup of dozens of cases in active discovery.
 Simon's work includes Jones Day's nationwide defense of smoking and health lawsuits brought against R.J.
 Reynolds Tobacco Company.

 Simon maintains an active pro bono practice.
-As part of Jones Day's Laredo Project, he has drafted briefs for multiple clients seeking asylum.
+As part of Jones Day's Border Project, he has drafted briefs for multiple clients seeking asylum.
 Simon also serves as a Barrister in the Cooper Inn of Court.

 Before joining Jones Day, Simon taught middle school math and science at an alternative school in Mississippi through Teach For America.